 First, let’s be really clear that we’re talking about the South Rim.
-The South Rim of the Grand Canyon is where you’ll find the iconic vast open canyon views you see on Instagram and in movies and guide books.
+The South Rim of the Grand Canyon is where you’ll find the iconic, vast, open canyon views you see on Instagram, in movies, and in guide books.
 It’s here the canyon gorge is at its widest and most dramatic, with views nothing short of awe-inspiring.

 If you’re flying into Arizona, consider that it takes a little over 4 hours to get to the Grand Canyon from the Phoenix-Tempe area.
 For a full day at the Grand Canyon, it’s best to do the drive and your National Park visit on separate days or connect your visit with a longer Arizona road trip.

 No matter where you fly into, use a tool like Kayak to search rental car costs and compare prices across a range of websites.